-The Mission of The Ohio State University Genetic Counseling Graduate Program is to train knowledgeable, compassionate, and scholarly genetic counselors
+The mission of the Ohio State University Genetic Counseling Graduate Program is to train our graduates to be knowledgeable, compassionate, and scholarly genetic counselors.

 Be a part of this exciting opportunity to help shape the future of our profession!
-We are proud to announce that The Ohio State University Genetic Counseling Graduate Program received provisional accreditation from the Accreditation Council for Genetic Counseling on August 21, 2013.
-We are now accepting applications for our first class which will begin in the fall of 2014.
+We are proud to announce that The Ohio State University Genetic Counseling Graduate Program received new program accreditation from the Accreditation Council for Genetic Counseling on August 21, 2013.
 Graduates of the Ohio State University Genetic Counseling Program will receive a Master’s degree in Genetic Counseling.

 Our program addresses the growing need for genetics professionals who will advance the field of genetic counseling by training scholarly genetic counselors who excel in the areas of education, research and clinical care.